Root-Sequence/liberation-mass/docs/why-liberation-mass.md

 - express without performing
 - connect without pressure

-This is not about fixing people.

-It is about changing conditions.
+It isn't about "fixing" people, but changing conditions.